st3vk/Sciences-Po/index.md

 # Welcome to Fix&Learn's GitHub 🙂

-We really like this plateform, but we wanted to create a more professional website for our project.
+We really lke GitHub, but we wanted to create a professional website for our project.

 Just take a look : [Fix&Learn's Website](https://fixandlearn.wixsite.com/fixandlearn)